 While it's easy to get into the weeds on the science of adaptogens, the simple meaning rolls off the tongue a bit more easily.
 At their essence, adaptogens are what they sound like: special foods that can help us biologically adapt or adjust to our environment by aiding the way we physically respond to and manage stress.
 It's important to note that this is not a trait many foods have: only one in about 4000 types of plants is considered an adaptogen, so it's a rather special quality.
-Some of the most popular adaptogenic edible plants include maca, goji berries, ginseng, holy basil, licorice, and some medicinal mushrooms.
+Some of the most popular adaptogenic edible plants include maca, goji berries, ginseng, holy basil, licorice, and some medicinal mushrooms, like reishi, found in Navitas Organics Superfood+ Adaptogen Blend (in addition to maca and ashwagandha).
 These food are touted to help increase energy and endurance, as well as balance hormones (particularly cortisol).
 Simply put: when you think adaptogens, think “balancing” and “normalizing.”
 (1)

 But let's look at these traits a little closer.
 The concept of adaptogens was first introduced in 1947 by Soviet physicians and formally defined in 1969 by scientists Israel Brekhman and Igor Dardymov.
 These experts outlined three main points: (2)